 About This Clinic

-UT Health Austin’s Melanoma and Pigment Lesion Clinic provides care for patients (18 years and older) with a diagnosis of melanoma or who are at high risk of developing melanoma, including those with many large, atypical moles and/or a significant family history of melanoma.
+UT Health Austin’s Melanoma and Pigmented Lesion Clinic provides care for patients (18 years and older) with a diagnosis of melanoma or who are at high risk of developing melanoma, including those with many large, atypical moles and/or a significant family history of melanoma.
 We provide evaluation and follow-up care services in addition to coordinating your care with your primary care provider, primary dermatologist, or other health professionals to ensure we understand all aspects of your health.

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Dermatology Clinic care team includes dermatologists, dermatologic surgeons, surgical oncologists, medical oncologist, pathologists, social workers, and more, who work together to help you get back to the things in your life that matter most to you.